Call for Nominations

-The award seeks to highlight the scientific work and talent of young researchers and enhance the visibility of the scientific community in the region.
-Moreover, the award encourages young scientists to engage in the scientific examination of the multifaceted issues and questions specifically related to the Danube region.
+Introduced in 2014, the Award seeks to highlight the scientific work and talent of young researchers and enhance the visibility of the scientific community in the region.
+Moreover, the award encourages young scientists to engage in the scientific examination of the multifaceted issues and questions specifically related to the Danube Region.

-- Scientific excellence and innovative approach of the academic work
+- Scientific excellence and innovative approach to the academic work

-- Thematic relevance of the scientific work for issues/problems of the Danube Region
+- Thematic relevance of the scientific work to the issues/problems of the Danube Region

 - Relevance of the scientific work beyond national borders